Aradhya2002/SQL-Portfolio/README.md

 # SQL-Portfolio
-Contains all of my SQL projects
+A collection of my SQL projects, showcasing my skills in data cleaning and exploratory data analysis (EDA).